NuSkooler/enigma-bbs/docs/modding/top-x.md

 title: TopX
 ---
 ## The TopX Module
-The built in `top_x` module allows for displaying oldschool top user stats for the week, month, etc. Ops can configure what stat(s) are displayed and how far back in days the stats are considered.
+The built in `top_x` module allows for displaying oLDSKOOL (?!) top user stats for the week, month, etc. Ops can configure what stat(s) are displayed and how far back in days the stats are considered.

 ## Configuration
 ### Config Block